citygml4j/citygml4j/README.md

 Contributing
 ------------
-* To file bugs found in the software create a github issue.
+* To file bugs found in the software create a GitHub issue.
 * To contribute code for fixing filed issues create a pull request with the issue id.
 * To propose a new feature open a discussion on the mailing list.